bernieplug/eepelican/content/blog/amazon-upc-policy.md

 Receiving UPCs from outside sources?
 While probably legal at the time, using a UPC code that isn’t registered with your specific company could now lead to temporary or permanent expulsion from selling on Amazon.
 If you are using UPCs from a third party, make sure they are valid with the help of [GS1’s Global Electronic Party Information Registry](http://gepir.gs1.org/v32/xx/default.aspx?Lang=en-US/).

 If for some reason your GTINs aren’t associated with your company on the database, either your GTINs are invalid or there is a bug in the system.
 Either way, get it fixed.
-If following the rules and obtaining valid UPCs means you avoid the fatal blow of account suspension, it’s absolutely worth it..
+If following the rules and obtaining valid UPCs means you avoid the fatal blow of account suspension, it’s absolutely worth it.

 ### Private Label Sellers

 For private label sellers, Amazon’s catalog cleanup could cause a few bumps in your business operation.
 While most of your items are generic products repackaged with your brand, the UPC associated with the product will still be connected to the manufacturer.
 In these situations, the private label seller has little to no ownership over the product.
 To make sure you don’t lose your selling rights on Amazon, private sellers are urged to close any improperly identified listings and create new listings with proper identification.
 Even if you don’t have a registered company, you can create unique company tags through the GS1 service and continue to sell your products with your own branded logo.
-Don’t act too fast though - creating a new listing with a different UPC will lose all of the reviews attached to it.
+Don’t act too fast, though—creating a new listing with a different UPC will lose all of the reviews attached to it.
 For some, this might be a blessing; for others, losing hard-earned reviews can be a huge setback.

 ### The Moral of the Story